-The above figure is for the house only.
-Outbuildings lie outside the parameters of standard valuations for insurance purposes.
-A more detailed assessment of the reinstatement cost of the outbuildings should be obtained to ensure that any necessary additional cover is arranged.
+The figure provided above is for the residential house and garden only, and agricultural style outbuildings have been excluded as they lie outside the parameters of standard valuations for insurance purposes.
+If required, a more detailed assessment of the reinstatement cost of the outbuildings should be obtained to ensure that any necessary additional cover is arranged.